daveFprogrammer/passwordvault/README.md

 - Django backend will be available at [http://localhost:8000](http://localhost:8000).
 - React frontend will be available at [http://localhost:3000](http://localhost:3000).

+## Usage

+- **Log In or Create an Account**: Access the application by logging in with your username and password by clicking on the **`Accedi`** button in the middle of the page. *An account is required to use all features of the application*.

+- **Manage Passwords**: After logging in, navigate to the **`Cassaforte`** section in the top Navbar to manage your personal passwords.
+You can view, add, or delete your saved passwords.

+- **Generate a Secure Password**: If you want to add a new password but don’t know what to use, go to the **`Generatore di Password`** section in the Navbar.
+This tool allows you to generate a strong and efficient security key.

+- **Update Profile Settings**: To update your user profile settings, click on the icon in the top-right corner and select the **`Your Profile`** section.
+Here, you can modify your email, add your phone number, or change your profile image.

+- **Log Out**: Once you are done using the application, click on the icon in the top-right corner and select **`Logout`** to securely log out.

 ## Development Notes

 - **Authentication**: Use JWT tokens for user authentication, storing them securely.
 - **API**: APIs are protected, so each request requires an authentication token.
 Axios is configured to automatically add the token.

+## Future Features

+- **Two-Factor Authentication**: To guarantee even more security for users, in the future we will implement two-factor authentication to access your personal account.
+- **Push Notifications**: To warn you that your passwords may no longer be secure, in the future we will implement the ability to send push notifications.